JavierLQR/JavierLQR/README.md

 ### 👨‍💻 About Me

-Full Stack Engineer focused on building scalable, high-performance web applications.
+Full Stack Engineer with 2+ years building scalable web applications.

-I specialize in **React, Next.js, NestJS, AWS, Terraform, microservices and event-driven systems**.
+I specialize in **React, Next.js, and NestJS**, with strong experience in **microservices, CQRS, and event-driven architectures**.

+Focused on **end-to-end development**, from system design to production deployment on AWS using CI/CD and Infrastructure as Code.

 ---

 ### 📩 Contact

 - 📧 **Email:** javier.fullstack.qr@gmail.com
 - 💼 **Open to full-time & freelance opportunities**

 <p align="left">